By Jonathan Edwards

 Eye formation begins when a tropical storm reaches approximately 65mph, provided conditions are favorable for strengthening to continue.
 The eyewall begins to make its appearance, usually on the eastern (Northern Hemisphere) edge of the center.
 As the system becomes better organized and stronger, the center contracts from about 200 miles across to roughly 90 miles at this stage.
 An increase in rotational velocity accompanies the smaller, more defined center.
 The inflow is spiralling in ever faster as it is evacuated up through the developing eyewall and out by the high pressure outflow structure.
 The eye begins to appear as a clear spot in the center, as the air here is sinking.
 The eyewall creates subsidence that not only helps clear the eye, but can also produce a feature known as the “moat”, which is an area of relatively weak convection outside the core of the tropical cyclone.
 The combination of eye and moat can make the storm’s core look like a doughnut.
 The eye can have a diameter anywhere from 10 to 40 miles across.

-Tropical cyclones can exhibit a great deal of durabilty provided that the upper level support remains and the southerly (Northern Hemisphere) inflow is present.
-The worst thing that can happen is for this southerly (or equatorward) inflow to get cut off.
+Tropical cyclones can exhibit a great deal of durabilty provided that the upper level support remains and the southerly (Northern Hemisphere), or tropical, inflow is present.
 Here are some examples: In 1998, Hurricane Mitch developed into a supermassive Category 5 hurricane.
-Nevertheless weakening began when the center moved to a position directly north of Honduras, cutting off the southerly inflow, even though the eye was still over a hundred miles off shore.
+Nevertheless weakening began when the center moved to a position directly north of Honduras, cutting off the southerly inflow, even though the eye was still over a hundred miles offshore.
 Later, Mitch maintained its mid-level core against all odds over the mountains of Central America because he was able to advect moisture from the East Pacific.
 Reintensification to tropical storm strength was almost immediate after reaching the Bay of Campeche.
-Mitch never dissipated.
 In 1988 Gilbert hit the Yucatan near Cancún as a Category 5 hurricane.
 The Yucatan peninsula, though flat, extended far enough south through the critical southerly inflow zone that Gilbert never recovered, even after moving over the open waters of the western Gulf of Mexico.
-Contrast this with the northern Gulf coast and numerous examples from Camille to Elena and beyond, where the proximity of the eye to land is not necessarily a weakening factor, although the relatively extensive shelf water can sometimes be an inhibiting factor, if a slow-moving storm generates enough upwelling.
+Contrast this with the northern Gulf coast and numerous examples from Camille to Elena and beyond, where the proximity of the eye to land is not necessarily a weakening factor, although the extensive shelf water can sometimes be an inhibiting factor, if a slow-moving storm generates enough upwelling.
 A recent Southern Hemisphere example of this is Severe Tropical Cyclone Monica, which developed into a “super cyclone” just north of Australia.
 The northerly (equatorward) inflow over the Arafura Sea fueled this system.

 What are the factors that contribute to the decay of a tropical cyclone?
 They are Upwelling, Entraining dry air, Moving over cool waters, Exposure to upper-level westerlies, and finally Landfall.